What is a Sprag Clutch?

 - Industrial Fan: Motor Protection

 An indexing clutch pushes motion in a circular direction and then allows it to idle or stop.
-The most common example is an assembly line or automatic production line.

 - Copiers: Paper Feeding